content-left-bg.png

 PublishingPageContent

-Our purpose is supporting early childhood services, families, communities and our other partners to ensure every Queensland child is happy, healthy and successful.
-Our responsibility is approving and regulating services under national and state legislation, funding early years services for children and families, and driving national reforms, including:
+Our purpose is supporting early childhood services, families, communities and our other partners to ensure every Queensland child makes a strong start to their education.
+Our responsibility is approving and regulating services under national and state legislation, funding early years services such as Early Years Places for children and families, and driving national reforms, including the following.

 National Quality Framework